10 Best HTML Projects with Source Code

 Tribute Page

-The next project on our list is a tribute page.
 Among all, it is one of the simplest HTML mini projects with source code.
-Basically, a tribute page is a web page created to honor someone.
-You can create a tribute page for your idol or any personality that you admire.
+A tribute page is a web page created to honor someone.
+You can create a tribute page for your idol or any personality you admire.

 Source code